multipath-tcp/tcp-in-udp/README.md

   tc filter add dev "${IFACE}" ingress chain 1 bpf object-file tcp_in_udp_tc.o section tc direct-action
   ```

+On layer 3 interfaces, use the ELF section called `tc_l3`.

 Multiple u32 filters can be used to have more than one port traffic sent to the
 BPF program.